 Occupational exposure limits

-ECHA, through its Committee for Risk Assessment (RAC), supports the European Commission’s Directorate-General for Employment, Social Affairs and Inclusion by providing scientific opinions on occupational exposure limits (OELs).
-RAC’s work follows that by DG Employment’s Scientific Committee on Occupational Exposure Limits (SCOEL).
+The European Commission seeks advice from independent scientific committees on the assessment of priority chemicals, in order to support proposed actions to adopt new or revised Occupational Exposure Limits (OELs) under Directive 2004/37/EC and Directive 98/24/EC.
+European Chemicals Agency, through its Committee for Risk Assessment (RAC), supports the European Commission’s Directorate-General for Employment, Social Affairs and Inclusion (DG EMPL) by providing scientific opinions on OELs.
+RAC has recently taken over responsibility for work previously carried out by DG Employment’s Scientific Committee on Occupational Exposure Limits (SCOEL).

 After RAC has adopted its final opinion on the scientific report, the opinion and supporting documents are sent to the Commission.